-- Submission of false information on the organization's application, including but not limited to a determination that the organization has concealed a conviction for any activity that occurred during the seven years preceding the organization's application and that indicates a lack of business integrity.
-A lack of business integrity includes, but is not limited to fraud, antitrust violations, embezzlement, theft, forgery, bribery, falsification or destruction of records, making false statements, receiving stolen property, making false claims, obstruction of justice, or any other activity indicating a lack of business integrity. - Any other action affecting the organization's ability to administer the Program in accordance with Program requirements.
+- Submission of false information on the application such as concealment of a conviction within the past seven years that indicates a lack of business integrity.
+A lack of business integrity includes but is not limited to:

+- o Fraud

+- Antitrust violations

+- Embezzlement

+- o Theft

+- Forgery

+- Bribery

+- Falsification or destruction of records

+- o Making false statements

+- Receiving stolen property

+- o Making false claims

+- o Obstruction of justice, or

+- o Any other activity indicating a lack of business integrity.

+- Any other action affecting the organization's ability to administer the CACFP in accordance with Program requirements.

-Other examples of false information, actions or documentation affecting the organization's ability to administer the Program include but are not limited to:
+Other examples of false information, actions, or documentation that affects the organization's ability to administer the Program include but are not limited to:

-Submission of false documentation in an attempt to receive reimbursement one month prior to participation; and Receipt of information, documentation or statements by TDA that establish the organization will not be able to operate the Program as represented in its application.
+- Submission of false documentation in an attempt to receive reimbursement one month prior to participation; and - Receipt of information, documentation, or statements that establish the organization will not be able to operate the Program as represented in its application.